ADGEfficiency/teaching-monolith/linear-programming/README.md

 ## What is optimization?

-Making something small (like cost) or big (like profit) by changing variables (parameters, weights).
+Making something small (like cost) or big (like profit) by changing variables (parameters, weights)

+An optimization problems has (at minimum) two components:

+1. objective function,
+2. variables.

 Local versus global optima - for a maximization problem:

 ![](assets/local.png)

 Convex optimization

 - not a useful concept when building programs (but you may come across it),
-- there are two types - concave & convex, convex is the linear/easy one.
+- there are two types - concave & convex, convex is the linear/easy/good one.

 A linear program is a convex optimization problem - we are guaranteed to find the globally optimal solution (or infeasible/unbounded).